atatgroundforcesi/Runner/README.md

 3. Change Your DownloadString, VersionNumber, InstallOptions as you like.

 4. Save XML and Execute Script python-runner.ps1

-### Version Alpha

-Version Alpha is in Progress.
-Goal of Version Alpha is to create a executable Commandline Tool for Administration, written in C++.

 ## Developer Mode
 > How Can i Add a New Feature ?